Getting starting with internet marketing?

 The “About” section is prominently placed right below your company logo.
 This is your chance to tell anyone coming to your page what your business does.

-Make sure you put good information here, telling people what you’re company does, why you’re different, and other interesting details.
+Explain what your company does, why you’re different, and other interesting facts.
 If you can, take the time to write it specifically for your Facebook audience.

-You can copy the text from the “About” page of your website or blog if you’re in a pinch.
+But if you’re in a pinch, you can just copy the text from the “About” page of your website or blog.
 Be sure to fill in all of your data under “Basic Info.”